The Art of Sprang

 1-1 interlaced sprang drawing

-Drawing of 1-1 interlaced sprang by Carol James.
+Drawing of 1-1 interlaced sprang.

 2-2 Interlacing